 This tent has two doors: one hinged door on the front and one D-shaped door on the back.
 When camping with toddlers, it’s nice to have an additional tent opening that you can use to avoid stepping over sleeping kids or gear that is scattered throughout the tent.

-This tent has received a 4.2-star rating amongst customers.
+This backpacking tent has received a 4.2-star rating amongst customers.

 There are many factors of a tent that need to be considered for the safety and satisfaction of the whole family.
-This buying guide will help you make an educated decision on which tent is best for your family so you can have fun, be comfortable, and stay safe while tent camping.
+This buying guide will help you make an educated decision on whichkids camping tents are the best for your family so you can have fun, be comfortable, and stay safe while tent camping.